ryarturogi/ryarturogi/README.md

 ⚡️ 10+ years of engineering web applications with a strong track record of delivering successful projects.
 Proven ability in mentoring junior/mid-level developers and delivering innovative, customer-focused solutions.
 Experienced in working with teams around the world and driving results in multinationals and startups.
 Entrepreneurial mindset with a focus on continuous improvement.

 - 🔭 I’m currently working remotely
-- 👯 I’m looking to collaborate on VueJs/NuxtJs/ReactJs/NextJs Jobs
+- 👯 I’m looking to collaborate on ReactJs/NextJs/Typescript Projects.
 - 🌱 I’m currently learning Typescript, Algorithms & Design Patterns
-- 💬 Ask me about outdoor adventures i know some secret places..
+- 💬 Ask me about outdoor adventures, I know few secret places...
 - 📫 How to reach me: r.arturogi@gmail.com
 - 😄 Nicknames: Ry, Richard, Richie, Viejito, Arturo, Ragi
-- ⚡ Fun fact: React.js is like coffee in the morning!
+- ⚡ Fun fact: React.js & Typescript are like coffee in the morning!

 <div align="left">
   <a href="https://twitter.com/ryarturogi">